A musical drama performance of sensual love and full-bodied comedy.

 Romeo & Julia Kören’s The Decameron has rendered great success worldwide for more than ten years.

-The production is adaptable and easily changed based on the conditions of the venue and the occasion of the performance.
-The stories and the music in The Decameron can be varied and therefore also the size of the ensemble from six to twelve singers accompanied by theorbo, renaissance lute and percussion.
+The production is adaptable to almost any venue and can be tailored to fit specific occasions.
+The stories and the music in The Decameron can be varied and therefore also the size of the ensemble from six to twelve singers accompanied by chitarrone, renaissance lute and percussion instruments.

 Giovanni Boccaccio (1313 – 1375) writer, born out of wedlock in Florence. and He studied law and settled in Naples and fell in love with the Countess Maria d’Aquino who presented him to court life with its cultural cultivation.
 In this rich setting Boccaccio found inspiration for his writings.